yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Condition-intro.md

    This implies a need to keep this status up-to-date – and ideally this will be done, but in reality might not always be possible.
 For example in the case of historical records where the patient has moved on.
 At a minimum however this status must be valid as-at the “assertedDate”.
 This allows a viewer to make an informed judgement about the likelihood that it is still relevant now.

 2. **Code** - Essential to describe what the condition actually is.
-Based on SNOMED codes eg "Sprain of shoulder"
+Based on SNOMED codes eg "Sprain of shoulder".
+We pre-adopt the UK Core code list, which extends the default FHIR list with additional codes covering Social Care and Urgent Care

 3. **Subject** - every Condition must be linked to a Patient (not a Group)